BarthV/zonefile-lwrp/README.md

 ## LWRP

 * `zonefile_soa` - configure SOA and global record for a specified zonefile.
 Can also create zonefile file.
+It keeps existing records.

 ### Actions

 - `:create` (default): create or bind modify zonefile SOA and global variables to the extracted directory path
 - `:force`: _not implemented yet_
-- `:delete`: _not implemented yet_
+- `:delete`: delete zonefile

 ### Attribute Parameters for :create